Berc

 An independent commune until 1 January 1973, Berc now forms the new commune of Les Monts-Verts with the villages of Arcomie and Le Bacon.

 History

 Berc was created in 1877 from the communes of Arcomie, La Fage-Saint-Julien and Termes.
 On 1 January 1973, it merged with two communes, Arcomie and Le Bacon, to form the new commune named Les Monts-Verts.
-It then took the status of associated commune which it retained until 17 July 1990 when the simple merger was replaced by the merger-association (prefectural decree of 17 July 1990).

 The town was known at the beginning of the twentieth century for its artisanal production of sabots.